35rod/tent/README.md

 print("Hello World!");
 ```

-Compile it with: `./tent -c -f <path to tent file>`.
+Compile it with: `./tent compile <path to tent file>`.
 You should see the generated executable `t.out`!

+## Update with LLVM

+While loops, if then else statements, and the break and continue statements are now supported.
+Note that variables are still not quite ready yet, but are on the way!
-IMPORTANT: Unfortunately, tent can only compile on Unix-based systems (Linux, MacOS, etc.); we're still working on support for Windows.
+Also, note that unfortunately, tent can only compile on Unix-based systems (Linux, MacOS, etc.); we're still working on support for Windows.